"I feel free when I dance, it's an escape and a way of praise — I dance as a testimony of God’s grace — it's my release,”

 Amber is a Dizzy Feet Foundation Award recipient.
 While attending Jacob’s Pillow contemporary intensive, she received the Lorna Strassler Award for Student Excellence.
 Amber received an exciting opportunity to be a part of French Vogue’s 14-page fashion photo shoot with infamous hip hop dancers, Les Twins photographed by Mario Sarrenti.
 You can also find her in Dior's New Looks table book.
 She graces eight pages in Redbook Magazine for new hot denim looks.
 She was titled as one of the top finalists for NBC Universal/ABFF's Star Project.

 Amber gives ode to her grandmother’s philosophy that “art belongs to the people, give back!”
-Paying homage to her grandmother who was a missionary in many communities, Pickens developed a nonprofit organization, Art Belongs to People (ABtP), that introduces the fundamentals of ballet and modern dance to girls during the summer.
+Paying homage to her grandmother who was a missionary in many communities, Pickens developed a nonprofit organization, Art Belongs to People (ABtP), that introduces the fundamentals of ballet and modern dance to children and youth during the summer.
 Her program exposes the art form to those who would not otherwise be privileged to the arts.
 Amber believes it is her responsibility as an ambassador of the arts to give back to her community and many others.
 She started Art Belongs to People in May 2013 in Durban, South Africa teaching praise and modern dance for two weeks.
 She also taught modern dance at Kwa-Santi Secondary School for forty students ages 10-14 and praise dance to over a 100 church members ages 5-50 at Shalom church.
 From South Africa to the most underserved community in metro south Dallas, Pickens brought ABtP home to St. Philip's School and Community Center where she attended.
-ABtP is reminder that everything she does in dance can be used as inspiration for children everywhere.
+ABtP is a reminder that everything she does in dance can be used as inspiration for children everywhere.

 Amber Pickens definitely has a story to tell — her story — she sees dance an art form, its own language, a way of communicating.
 Even when surrounded with challenges, Amber does not see it as all negative, with conviction she states, "when a flower is blooming it doesn't look at the other flowers, it just blooms!"

-Visit her HAPPENINGS page for more information and tickets!
+Visit her HAPPENINGS page for more information!